Prospect-Robotics/Robot2024/README.md

 Do not commit changes directly to the master branch unless it is an emergency.
-Instead, make changes on a branch, put the changes to GitHub, and request a code review.
+Instead, make changes on a branch, put the changes to GitHub, and request a code review from @amrikverma or @cuttestkittensrule.

-To create a new branch from main, run: `git checkout -b branch-name master`
+To create a new branch from master, run: `git checkout -b branch-name master`

-Note: It's common to prefix branch names with your github user name (for example if your GitHub user name was "chicken" you could run `git checkout -b chicken/throw-note-faster master`).
+> [!NOTE] It's common to prefix branch names with your github user name (for
+> example if your GitHub user name was "chicken" you could run
+> `git checkout -b chicken/throw-note-faster master`).